AIAUSA/goaia-teamblogs/_sports-performance-armenia/reflections.md

 ---
 It's been two weeks since we returned from Armenia where we saw God renew old friendships and begin new ones.
 Our team gelled very quickly into a great group willing to flex and adapt to what our hosts needed.
 Looking back, we saw God use our team to open doors for our ministry with the National Wrestling Team, a high level wrestling club, the newly formed Armenian Sports Medicine Federation, and the National Kinesiology University!

-We met Nane who represents fruit of our ministry in Armenia.
+We met Nane who represents fruit from our ministry in Armenia.
 She is a student at the Kinesiology University and is very active in AIA Armenia.
 God connected us to another student who is a follower of Christ and is now connected to the ministry there.
 We also met the President of the soccer club where two of our ministry volunteers lead a youth soccer team.
 He is a retired army General who is in a position to be used by God to impact many people in this country.
 Please pray for him to know God and be filled with the knowledge of His will.

 Here is the text of an email I received from our Armenia staff a week after we left Yerevan.
 If you have been to Armenia on one of our teams, supported us through your prayers or given financially so our teams could go, please accept this message as written to you too!